-Suncoast Christian College exists to provide Christ-centred education that promotes life-long learning, develops excellence and Christian character, and fosters social responsibility.
-The essence of our mission is to see the growth in students' faith, character and learning, and it is the distance travelled that we celebrate most.
-Rather than aiming for compliance with a set of rules, at Suncoast we aspire to develop virtue and character in our students.
+Suncoast Christian College exists to provide a Christ-centred education that promotes life-long learning, develops excellence and Christian character, and fosters social responsibility.
+Our mission is to see the students grow in their faith, character, and learning, and we celebrate distance travelled.
+Rather than aiming for compliance with a set of rules, at Suncoast we aspire for our students to develop virtue and character and an internalised commitment to act in an integrous manner.

-Our mission and culture underpin this policy and frame our approaches to managing student behaviour.
+Our mission and culture underpin this policy and frame our approach to managing student behaviour.
 The following core beliefs are important in achieving our aim to develop virtue and character through our management of student behaviour:

 - 1. Central to the purpose and philosophy of Christian schooling is the notion of Discipleship.
-It is our desire to see young people develop in a holistic manner and in so doing achieve their God given potential spiritually, academically, physically and emotionally.
-It is with this as our foundation that we have developed an approach to behaviour management that reflects a Christian World view.
-This world view recognises both the realities of God's judgment and His grace, which relies upon the redemptive work of Christ.
-Furthermore, we seek to put in place an approach to discipline which acknowledges the developmental stage that our students are in and that brings about transformation.
-It is our desire to lead students to become more like Christ; by adopting a model committed to bringing about transformation in a student's life we are ultimately in the practice of making disciples. - 2.
+It is our desire to see young people develop in a holistic manner, and in so doing, achieve their God given potential spiritually, academically, physically and emotionally.
+We have therefore developed an approach to behaviour management that reflects a Christian World view which recognises both the realities of God's judgment and His grace and the redemptive work of Jesus Christ.
+Furthermore, we seek to put in place an approach to discipline which acknowledges the developmental stage that our students are in and that brings forth transformation.
+We seek to disciple our students to become more like Christ. - 2.
 Discipline for transformation is an approach that requires time, energy and an awareness of the individual's circumstances.
 It is a consistent approach that acknowledges that each individual is unique and will respond to varying circumstances and consequences.
-The process will incorporate a willingness to listen as well as the certainty of appropriately considered consequences.
+The process will incorporate a willingness to listen, as well as the certainty of appropriately considered consequences.
 A clear example of this model is found in scripture (John 8:1-11) when Jesus encounters a women caught in the act of adultery.
 As the women is dragged before Jesus and the law is put before her, she is found guilty.
 Jesus is challenged to apply the Mosaic Law which states that those guilty of adultery should be stoned to death.
 His response is extraordinary and leads to a transformed life.
 Sin is acknowledged, guilt found and redemption offered. - 3.
 A Christian community is characterised by love God's love for us, our love for Him and our love for one another.
 The staff of the College seek to put into practice the Lord's commands: - "As I have loved you, so you must love one another.
 By this all men will know that you are my disciples, if you love one another."
 John 13:34-35; - "Love the Lord your God with all your heart and with all your soul and with all your mind."
 This is the first and greatest commandment.
 And the second is like it: "Love your neighbour as yourself."
 All the Law and the Prophets hang on these two commandments.
 Matthew 22:37-40. - 4.
-As Christian staff, our relationship with God should set a foundation for loving, caring and high quality relationships with others, including students. - 5.
+As Christian staff, our relationship with God sets a foundation for developing and maintaining loving, caring and high quality relationships with others, including students. - 5.
 The aim of discipline is the development of character; discipline should not be based on: - unreasonable fear - following orders - exercise of power - oppression or manipulation - 6.
 As a Christian community we are aware that without Christ we cannot be righteous.
 Our fallen nature sees us fall short of God's perfection.
 This is shown in problems and broken relationships.
 With these perspectives, discipline may be viewed as an opportunity for Christian growth.